craftercms/docs/source/developers/projects/craftercms/index.rst

 To get started, please review: https://github.com/craftercms/craftercms/blob/master/README.md

-For every Crafter CMS repository, there are two long-running branches:
+For every CrafterCMS repository, there are two long-running branches:

     * ``develop``: this is where development activities happen, and this branch is not meant to be stable
     * ``master``: this is stable and deployable

-If you're building deployable Crafter CMS binaries, you'll need to clone the master branch:
+If you're building deployable CrafterCMS binaries, you'll need to clone the master branch:

     .. code-block:: bash